0xERR0R/blocky/docs/configuration.md

 ## Conditional DNS resolution

 You can define, which DNS resolver(s) should be used for queries for the particular domain (with all sub-domains).
 This is for example useful, if you want to reach devices in your local network by the name.
-Since only your router know, which hostname belongs to which IP address, all DNS queries for local network should be redirected to the router.
+Since only your router know which hostname belongs to which IP address, all DNS queries for the local network should be redirected to the router.

 !!! example